 A rider charge on an annuity is an additional fee that can be added to the cost of the annuity contract.
 Riders are optional features that provide additional benefits, such as death benefits, long-term care coverage, or guarantees on the minimum interest rate earned on the annuity.
 The cost of riders is typically an additional charge on top of the annuity’s base premium and can vary depending on the type and length of coverage.

 Are annuities expensive?

 Annuities can be expensive, as they typically come with various fees, charges, and expenses, including administrative fees, rider charges, and mortality and expense risk charges.
 The cost of an annuity can vary depending on the type of annuity, the length of coverage, and the terms of the contract.
-It is important to carefully consider the costs and benefits of an annuity and to consult with a financial professional before making a decision.
+It is essential to consider an annuity’s costs and benefits carefully and consult with a financial professional before deciding.